Virtual Office

 (e) Children who are the eldest child to apply to a mainstream primary.

-(h) Children for whom St. Comgall’s is the closest maintained PS to their home address – as measured by google maps.
+(h) Children for whom St. Comgall’s is the closest maintained primary school to their home address – as

-(i) Children who live closest to St. Comgall’s PS – as measured by google maps.
+(i) Children who live closest to St. Comgall’s Primary School – as measured by Google Maps.

 DUTY TO VERIFY